ShiLab-Bioinformatics/ReadTrimming/README.md

 # Read-Trimming
-Our data is shared on https://www.onedrive.com/
+Our data will ne shared on https://www.onedrive.com/ But not yet.